 If you’re worried about your tummy protuding, try to get one that sits a bit higher on the waist and is a bit floaty

-Maxi lengths creates an illusion of longer legs in effect you may look taller and leanerposted over 2 years ago
+Maxi lengths creates an illusion of longer legs in effect you may look taller and leanerposted about 3 years ago

 Thanks for all your help, guys!
 I have a long weekend, so I might try to go shopping.
-Hopefully I find one!posted over 2 years ago
+Hopefully I find one!posted about 3 years ago

 I’m 5’2" and maxi’s are my obsession!!
 My suggestion is to pair it with some heeled wedges for spring/summer.
 But for a night out, try some gladiator style heels!! =D Heels always make your legs look longer and will make the skirt “float” effortlessly across the ground, making you look like you’re gliding as you walk.

 See my blog for some examples! http://www.chictopia.com/blairkyliejay